 Free Trial

-Bank of New York Mellon Corp Decreases Stock Holdings in The Campbell's Company (NASDAQ:CPB)
+Bank of New York Mellon Corp Sells 581,051 Shares of The Campbell's Company (NASDAQ:CPB)

 Campbell's logo with Consumer Staples background

-Bank of New York Mellon Corp trimmed its holdings in shares of The Campbell's Company (NASDAQ:CPB - Free Report) by 13.7% during the 1st quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The fund owned 3,656,941 shares of the company's stock after selling 581,051 shares during the period.
-Bank of New York Mellon Corp owned approximately 1.23% of Campbell's worth $145,985,000 at the end of the most recent quarter.
+Bank of New York Mellon Corp trimmed its stake in shares of The Campbell's Company (NASDAQ:CPB - Free Report) by 13.7% during the 1st quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 3,656,941 shares of the company's stock after selling 581,051 shares during the quarter.
+Bank of New York Mellon Corp owned approximately 1.23% of Campbell's worth $145,985,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 Campbell's Trading Up 2.5%

 Campbell's (NASDAQ:CPB - Get Free Report) last posted its earnings results on Monday, June 2nd.
 The company reported $0.73 earnings per share for the quarter, beating the consensus estimate of $0.65 by $0.08.
+The business had revenue of $2.48 billion for the quarter, compared to analyst estimates of $2.44 billion.
 Campbell's had a net margin of 4.44% and a return on equity of 23.22%.
-The firm had revenue of $2.48 billion during the quarter, compared to the consensus estimate of $2.44 billion.
-During the same quarter last year, the firm earned $0.75 EPS.
-The firm's revenue for the quarter was up 4.5% on a year-over-year basis.
-As a group, analysts expect that The Campbell's Company will post 3.15 EPS for the current fiscal year.
+The business's quarterly revenue was up 4.5% on a year-over-year basis.
+During the same quarter in the previous year, the business posted $0.75 EPS.
+On average, equities research analysts predict that The Campbell's Company will post 3.15 earnings per share for the current fiscal year.

 Campbell's Announces Dividend

-The firm also recently declared a quarterly dividend, which will be paid on Monday, August 4th.
-Shareholders of record on Thursday, July 3rd will be given a $0.39 dividend.
-The ex-dividend date is Thursday, July 3rd.
-This represents a $1.56 annualized dividend and a yield of 4.99%.
-Campbell's's dividend payout ratio is presently 103.31%.
+The company also recently declared a quarterly dividend, which will be paid on Monday, August 4th.
+Investors of record on Thursday, July 3rd will be given a $0.39 dividend.
+The ex-dividend date of this dividend is Thursday, July 3rd.
+This represents a $1.56 annualized dividend and a dividend yield of 4.99%.
+Campbell's's dividend payout ratio (DPR) is presently 103.31%.

 Campbell's Company Profile